-The maximum number of people (passengers plus crew) per trip (traveling and/or camping together at any time) is 32 in the summer season and 24 in the shoulder seasons.
+The maximum number of people (passengers plus crew) per trip (traveling and/or camping together at any time) is 32.

 C. Allocations and Scheduling Limits

 - 1. Seasons.
 Commercial trips must not launch from November through March.
 Motorized trips may only launch between April 1 and September 15.
 The seasons are defined as follows: - a.
 "Summer Season" includes all launches occurring May 1 through August 31. - b.
 "Shoulder Season" includes all launches in both the following periods: - Spring Shoulder Use Period April 1 through April 30. - Fall Shoulder Use Period September 1 through October 31 - c.
 "Winter Season" includes all launches occurring November February.